-How wide above furniture: The general rule is that artwork should be about 50-75% the width of the piece of furniture below it.
+How wide above furniture: The general rule is that artwork should be about 50-75% of the width of the piece of furniture below it.
 Going a little wider is okay but a single piece of artwork or a grouping should never be wider than the furniture it is hanging above.

-Artwork above fireplaces.
+Artwork above a fireplace mantel.

 The artwork or grouping should be about the same width as the opening of the fireplace or about 2/3 of the size of the fireplace surround.